mmiranda222/.statsuite/content/install-source-code/windows-stat-core-services.md

 ```
 >  Note: By default all the logs will be stored at C:\dotstatsuite-website\transfer-service\logs\

-## 5. Deploy the Design NSI web service in port 81
+## 5.Deploy the Design NSI web service in port 81

 ![.Stat Core topology nsiwsDesign](/images/stat-core-topology-nsiwsDesign.PNG)